RenderKit/openvkl/README.md

 | bool                    | hexIterative       | false   | hexahedron interpolation method, defaults to fast non-iterative version which could have rendering inaccuracies may appear if hex is not parallelepiped |
 | bool                    | precomputedNormals | false   | whether to accelerate by precomputing, at a cost of 12 bytes/face                                                                                       |

-Additional configuration parameters for unstructured volumes.
+Configuration parameters for unstructured (`"unstructured"`) volumes.

 ## Sampling